-English 4 units
+English .
+4 units

 College Preparatory Mathematics

-Business Administration candidates Recommended courses: Algebra I, s3 units Geometry, Algebra II, Advanced Mathematics, or their equivalent
+Business Administration candidates Recommended courses: Algebra I, Geometry, A .
+3 units Algebra II, Advanced Mathematics, or their equivalents

-Liberal Arts candidatesRecommended courses: Algebra I (
+Liberal Arts candidates

-Social Science 2 units
+Social Science .
+2 units

-Laboratory Science 2 units
+Laboratory Science .
+2 units

-Academic Electives 5 units
+Academic Flectives 5 units

 Non-traditional applicants who have not followed the recommended program as stated are considered for entrance if the Admissions Committee believes that they can be successful degree candidates.